eero-lehtinen/oklch-color-picker.nvim/README.md

 [brenoprata10/nvim-highlight-colors](https://github.com/brenoprata10/nvim-highlight-colors) in the stress test takes 10 ms to do a full screen update.
 It doesn't do partial updates, so a full update is done every `InsertLeave` or `TextChanged` event.
 CSS variables, named colors, and tailwind were disabled in testing.

 [uga-rosa/ccc.nvim](https://github.com/uga-rosa/ccc.nvim) instead processes the whole file at startup, then updates only changed lines.
-The whole stress test file takes 52 ms to process when opening the buffer, scrolling is free and inserting in a single line takes around 0.9 ms. `Hwb`, `Lab`, and `Oklab` formats (that `oklch-color-picker.nvim` doesn't support) were disabled to make the measurements more fair.
+The whole stress test file takes 50 ms to process when opening the buffer, scrolling is free and inserting in a single line takes around 0.9 ms. `Hwb`, `Lch`, `Lab`, and `Oklab` formats (that `oklch-color-picker.nvim` doesn't support) were disabled to make the measurements more fair.

 Measurements were done by manually adding `vim.uv.hrtime` logging to the update functions of each plugin.
 Check your own timings in this plugin by setting `require("oklch-color-picker.highlight").perf_logging = true`.